martzyx/clerkshortcutpro/README.md

 If using firefox:
+Add the extension from the add-on store: https://addons.mozilla.org/en-US/firefox/addon/clerkshortcutpro/
-1. In Firefox, click on the menu button (three horizontal lines) located in the top-right corner of the browser window.

-2. From the menu, select Add-ons.
-This will open the Firefox Add-ons Manager.

-3. In the Add-ons Manager, click on the gear icon (⚙) located in the top-right corner of the page.

-4. From the dropdown menu, choose Install Add-on From File.

-5. Navigate to the location where you downloaded the firefox-clerkshortcutpro-x.x.x.xpi file.
-Select the file and click on the Open button.
+~~1.
+In Firefox, click on the menu button (three horizontal lines) located in the top-right corner of the browser window.~~ ~~2.
+From the menu, select Add-ons.
+This will open the Firefox Add-ons Manager.~~ ~~3.
+In the Add-ons Manager, click on the gear icon (⚙) located in the top-right corner of the page.~~ ~~4.
+From the dropdown menu, choose Install Add-on From File.~~ ~~5.
+Navigate to the location where you downloaded the firefox-clerkshortcutpro-x.x.x.xpi file.
+Select the file and click on the Open button.~~

-6. The Clerk Shortcut Pro extension is now ready to use.
-You may need to restart Firefox for the extension to take effect.
+~~6.
+The Clerk Shortcut Pro extension is now ready to use.
+You may need to restart Firefox for the extension to take effect.~~

-If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest

 ## How to Customize options and keybinds (Chrome only)